stevemaddock/jogl/docs/appendixA.md

 Next, click on the left hand icon menu option that contains a picture of a bug on top of a triangle.
 This is the option to Run and Debug.
 In the pop-up, below the Run and Debug button, there is the option 'create a launch.json file'.
 Click on this.
 In the pop-up, select 'Java' as the debugger.
 This will then create a launch.json file for your project, which is added to your list of files.

 Open the launch.json file.
 For each program listed in the launch.json file, you need to add an extra line in the configuration.
-As an example, the following (which is part of the ch2_initial folder you dragged into Visual Studio Code):
+As an example, the following (A01.java is part of the ch2_initial folder you dragged into Visual Studio Code):

 ```
 {